 Kaaba Is Hindu Temple Which Muslims Visit!

 The research backed by supportive evidences which is also reflected by the acts of Muslims seen in Mecca and acknowledged by the religious scholars of World today which comprise mostly non-muslims.
-Internet is scattered with proofs that Kaaba is indeed Hindu temple; openly supported by all non-muslims and even recent converts who renounced Islam to embrace non-islamic religions after knowing truth of Islamic existence and how it’s history is tarnished with several religious building across the world demolished to construct mosque.
+Internet is scattered with proofs that Kaaba is indeed Hindu temple; openly supported by all non-muslims and even recent converts who renounced Islam to embrace non-islamic religions after knowing truth of Islamic existence and how it’s history is tarnished with several religious buildings across the world demolished to construct mosques.
 Some major mosques which were constructed after dismantling religious structures are listed here.

 An official archeological find in Kuwait unearthed a gold-plated statue of the Hindu deity Ganesh.
 A Muslim resident of Kuwait requested historical research material that can help explain the connection between Hindu civilisation and Arabia.

 Was the Kaaba Originally a Hindu Shiva Temple?